-Choose installation method:
+Choose the installation method:

-• Installing Weblate by pip

-- Installing Weblate from Git (if you want to run bleeding edge version) - Alternatively you can use released archives.
+- Installing Weblate with pip - Installing Weblate from Git (if you want to run the bleeding edge version) - Alternatively you can use released archives.
 You can download them from our website https://weblate.org/>.

-And install dependencies according your platform:
+Also install dependencies according to your platform:

 - Requirements on Debian or Ubuntu

 - Requirements on openSUSE

-- Requirements on OSX
+- Requirements on macOS

 - Requirements using pip installer

-Installing in virtualenv
+Installation in virtualenv

-This is recommended method if you don't want to dig into details.
-This will create separate Python environment for Weblate, possibly duplicating some system Python libraries.
+This is the recommended method if you don't want to concern yourself with further detail.
+This will create a separate Python environment for Weblate, possibly duplicating some of the Python libraries on the system.

-1. Install development files for libraries we will use during building Python modules:
+1. Install the development files for libraries to be used during the building of the Python modules: